 - Provide their point of view on candidates.

 - Onboard new people into the organization that interact with the principal.

 - Interview potential vendors and perform SWOT analysis on each.

 - Sit in on meetings when the principal isn’t available to take notes, offer perspective and communicate status back to the principal.

 - Act as a confidential sounding board for the principal.

 Once trust is built as a business partner between principal and EA (or remote executive assistant), the sky is the limit.
 None of this has to be communicated to others outside of the relationship as long as there is a clear understanding of where the principal values their EA’s time and attention as well as the EA knowing where the line is between moving something forward or checking back with the principal for approval.

-This kind of relationship doesn’t happen overnight but the value a partnership like this provides continues to grow over time once the trust and understanding are built.
+This kind of relationship doesn’t happen overnight but the value a partnership like this provides continues to grow over time once trust and understanding are built.

-When referencing project management, I’m not referring to people who get their degree in project management and shepherd a new idea through all the processes to finished product within an organization.
+When referencing project management, I’m not referring to people who get their degree in project management and shepherd a new idea through all the processes to a finished product within an organization.
 When we speak of an EA playing a project manager role, that is everything from: